'Webs and Lairs'

 “Hey, I do the exact same thing, when I’m trying to get my way.
 Guess I can’t complain about somebody else doing it to me.”

 “I love it.”
-She told the woman with complete sincerity.
+She told the old woman with complete sincerity.

 Ms. Hannon smiled in relief.
 Even if she hadn’t said so, Dawn suspected that the upkeep on such a large house was more than she could really handle on a fixed income.

 “You’re sure?”
 She asked.
-“I know all the stairs are a bother, and having to come in through the downstairs... well, since it was just Tina, there was no need to put in a separate door downstairs....”
+“I know all the stairs are a bother, and having to come in through the house, but... well, since it was just Tina, there was no need to put in a separate door and stairs....”

 “It’s fine,” Dawn assured her.
-“Stairs are totally not
+“Climbing stairs is totally not

 an issue for me.
 So long as you’re okay with me creeping through on my way in or out?”